Why Choose a Mantis ComposTumbler Composter?

-The result is a perfectly balanced, contained rotating bin composter that turns organic throw-outs into compost in as little as 14 days.
+The result is a perfectly balanced, contained rotating bin composter that turns organic throw-outs into compost in a few weeks.

-The ComposT-Twin frame is a convenient 32 inches high for easy loading and unloading.
+The Compostumbler Original and CompostT-Twin frames are convenient 32 inches high for easy loading and unloading.
 The easy-crank handle and gear mechanisms make the drum easy to turn — even when fully loaded!

 Aerator vents on each door allow oxygen into the chamber while vented end caps assure even air flow and proper drainage.
 Two latches on each door means bin contents are more secure, and less stress on individual latches